misialq/fitness-dial/README.md

 LDFLAGS=`echo $(pg_config --ldflags)` pipenv install psycopg2==2.8.5
 ```

+## Deploy the stack
+To deploy the stack as is (the DB, Django API, Celery workers, Celery flower for monitoring,
+RabbitMQ, Grafana and the "Fake Withings API") run:

+`docker-compose -f docker-compose-dev-withconn.yml -p withconnector up -d`

+The default configuration allows making "fake" request using the mock Withings API which just returns
+some random data for some endpoints, rather than connecting to the actual API.
+If you want to use it with the real Withings API
+you will need to adjust the `WITHINGS_API_URL` environment variable and point to the correct URL.

+Before using though, you still need to adjust a couple of things - see below.

 ## RabbitMQ

 1. Exec into RabbitMQ container and adjust the password for the management user in case it doesn't work.
+- `docker exec -it rabbitmq /bin/bash`
 - `rabbitmqctl list_users`
 - `rabbitmqctl change_password <user> <new password>`
 2. Create a user for the withconn container: